Updated: February 9, 2022

 While it’s not healthy to stick to a fixed set of technologies and refuse to expand your capabilities, using a technology for the first time in a big project isn’t wise either.

 Before building a schedule for a project that requires new technology, allocate time for developers to study the technology, explore its features, and actually try out the technology on small practice projects before applying them to a commercial project.
-In this way, developers can build competency before they begin a project, increasing the likelihood that all deadlines will be met.
+This allows developers to build competency before they begin a project, increasing the likelihood that all deadlines will be met.

 When a software project’s requirements change during the development process, delays will inevitably occur.
 Deadlines are always based on the assumption of a set of requirements, so changing these requirements requires moving deadlines to account for additional development effort.

-Too many changes or poorly communicated changes, however, can lead to frustration and even project abandonment.
+Too many changes or poorly communicated changes, however, can lead to frustration, missed deadlines, and even project abandonment.

 One good example of this is Virtual Case Files, a software project by the U.S. Federal Bureau of Investigation.
 Started in 2000, Virtual Case Files was meant to automate and modernize FBI systems.
 It was officially abandoned in 2005 due to a plethora of problems.
 A statement of Glenn A. Fine, the US Department of Justice inspector general, blamed repeatedly changing specifications as one of the major reasons the project was abandoned.